-- 1. If severe weather threatens, the supervisor on duty should listen to the weather alert radio for updates.
-It is located on the cabinet where patron applications are kept. - 2.
-In the case of a tornado warning, the supervisor will use the telephone page to notify the departments. - 3.
-ANNOUNCEMENT: A tornado warning has been issued.
-Please have all patrons proceed to the Community Room in the basement immediately. - 4.
-Supervisor will assign a staff person to check for patrons in the Adult non-fiction area and the computer lab.
-Another person will check the restrooms located opposite of the Circulation Desk.
-The staff person checking the non-fiction area should ask the IRS staff if they need assistance in any way. - 5.
-The Supervisor will lock the front doors and attach the tornado warning signs.
-The signs are kept where the weather radio is located. - 6.
-The Supervisor will stay at the Circulation counter to make sure no one goes out the front doors or into the restrooms. - 7.
-People must go the basement or leave the building. - 8.
-The first library staff person guiding patrons to the basement should turn off the door alarm and unlock doors.
-Proceed to unlock outside doors and attach the signs to the glass.
-Sign and tape are located under the fire box to the left of the doors. - 9.
-IRS department is responsible for checking the following areas: - Sumner Room - study rooms - bay window area - FOWL area - area where the staff entrance is located.
+- If severe weather threatens, the supervisor on duty should listen to the weather alert radio for updates.
+3 weather alert radios.
+1 circulation manager office, 1 adult public service desk and 1 at children's public service desk. - In the case of a tornado warning, the supervisor will use the PA System to notify the departments. - ANNOUNCEMENT: A tornado warning has been issued.
+Please have all patrons proceed to designated areas as soon as possible. - 1st floor, stairwell between township and library - 1st floor bathrooms - Friends Room under the stairs - Janitors closet - Lactation Room - 1st floor staff lounge - Supervisor will assign a staff person to check for patrons in restrooms on both floors and study room. - The Supervisor will lock the front doors and attach the tornado warning signs. - The Supervisor will stay at the Circulation counter to make sure no one goes out the front doors or into the restrooms. - People must go to the designated areas or leave the building. - Circulation Department/Manager is responsible for checking the following areas: - Friends Sale area - New book area - Café area - Makerspace

+- All staff areas

+- Adult Department is responsible for checking the following areas:

+- Sumner Room

+- study rooms

+- 2nd Floor public restrooms

+- If necessary, a staff person will shut the public computers down.

+- Teen Department is responsible for checking the following areas:

+- Teen department

+- Parlor area

+- Board Room

+- Children's department is responsible for the following areas:

+- craft room

+- public restrooms

+- classroom

+- children's workroom

+- children's department

+- lactation room

-- If necessary, a staff person will shut the public computers down. - 10.
-Children's department is responsible for the following areas: - story pit - craft room - public restrooms - YA department if Brittany is not here. - 11.
-The supervisor should close the doors between the children's area and the basement. - 12.
-The supervisor can take the weather radio with them to the basement or use their cell phone to find out when the danger has passed.
-If the tornado siren outside has stopped then it is ok to proceed upstairs. - 13.
-The supervisor and another staff person should go upstairs and assess the situation. - 14.If there is damage in the building please return to the basement area and dial 911.
-Tell the authorities what you know. - 15.If it is safe to leave the basement the supervisor will tell everyone.
-A staff person should be assigned to make sure everyone has left the basement. - 16.
-The supervisor on duty will lock the doors and remove the signs. - 17.
-The supervisor on duty will unlock the main entrance doors and remove the signs.
+- The supervisor can take the weather radio with them or use their cell phone to find out when the danger has passed.
+If the tornado siren outside has stopped then it is ok to leave your designated area.

+- The supervisor and another staff person should leave designated area and assess the situation.

+- If there is damage in the building please return to the designated area and dial 911.
+Tell the authorities what you know.

+- If all clear is given the supervisor will announce on the PA system.

+- The supervisor on duty will unlock the main entrance doors and remove the signs.